Donald P And Elaine M Hayden Foundation

 Overview

-Founded in 2017 by Donald P. and Elaine M. Hayden, this private foundation has rapidly scaled its grantmaking from $15,000 in 2023 to over $750,000 in 2024, with nearly $1 million projected for 2025.
-The foundation was established to honor the Haydens' life experiences and belief in work ethic, service, and education as keys to success.
+Founded in 2017 by Donald P. and Elaine M. Hayden, this private foundation has rapidly scaled its grantmaking from $15,000 to over $750,000 annually.
+The foundation was established to honour the Haydens' life experiences and belief in work ethic, service, and education as keys to success.
 Both founders served in WWII—Don as an Army Medic and Elaine with the Navy Bureau of Ships—and their modest upbringings shaped their philanthropic vision.
-The foundation exclusively serves Rhode Island organizations, focusing on educational initiatives (particularly STEAM and trades education) and animal welfare programs.
+The foundation exclusively serves Rhode Island organisations, focusing on educational initiatives (particularly STEAM and trades education) and animal welfare programmes.

 Funding Priorities